Portraits at the Stock Exchange

 Portraits at the Stock Exchange (also known as At the Bourse) is a painting by the French artist Edgar Degas.
 Completed in about 1879, the painting was already in the collection of the French banker Ernest May when it was listed in the catalogue of the fourth Impressionist exhibition that year.
 It may also have been shown in the next Impressionist exhibit in 1880, but it was not well known until it entered the collections of the Louvre in 1923.
 The canvas shows an interior corner of the open trading floor of the Paris Stock Exchange (The Paris Bourse).
 May stands in the center of the picture wearing a top hat and pince-nez, listening to his colleague, a certain M. Bolâtre, leaning over his shoulder.
 They are likely discussing a document, possibly a bordereau, held aloft by a partially obscured third party.

-Although the owner and possible commissioner of the work was himself Jewish, art historian Linda Nochlin has interpreted the painting as an anti-Semitic depiction of Jews in Paris, due especially to the exaggerated features and postures of the subjects.
+Although the owner and possible commissioner of the work was himself Jewish, art historian Linda Nochlin has interpreted the painting as an antisemitic depiction of Jews in Paris, due especially to the exaggerated features and postures of the subjects.
 British art historian Richard Shone has written about the oil painting and its pastel study without mentioning anti-Semitism.
 In stark contrast to Nochlin, he describes the figures as having "humdrum features."
 May himself, according to Shone, is depicted as a "seasoned figure" whose "expression gives nothing away."

-While anti-Semitism has a long history in France, there is little evidence of Degas holding this attitude until the time of the Dreyfus affair two decades later.
+While antisemitism has a long history in France, there is little evidence of Degas holding this attitude until the time of the Dreyfus affair two decades later.